 Log in or sign up to be among the first to know when new openings or events are added!

-The story of Anathoth Community Garden began in 2005 after a murder occurred down the road from the Garden site.
+The story of Anathoth Community Garden & Farm began in 2005 as a response to a murder which occurred down the road from the garden site.
 Cedar Grove United Methodist Church held a prayer vigil for healing and peace at the site of the murder.
-Mrs. Scenobia Taylor (an black woman) was present at the vigil and had a vision that she was to donate 5 acres of her land to the (prodominately white) church for the healing of the community.
+Mrs. Scenobia Taylor (a black woman) was present at the vigil and had a vision that she was to donate 5 acres of her land to the (predominately white) church for the healing of the community.